How to Write a Strong Common App Essay for U.S. Colleges

 Identifying the Common App Essay's Objective

-• Emphasize your uniqueness and voice.
+• Highlight your personality and voice

 The goal of the essay is always the same, even though its structure and substance may change: to convey something significant about you.